tomas-fryza/vhdl-course/Labs/07-stopwatch/README.md

 ## 4 Top level

-Implement the top level in VHDL **or instead** draw a block diagram of used modules and name all input, output and internal signals.
+Implement the top level in VHDL **or instead** draw a block diagram of used modules and name all inputs, outputs and internal signals.

 ## Synchronize git

-Your repository must include README file, source code for the stopwatch, testbench code, screenshot of the correct simulation, and source code or schematic of top level implementation.
+Your repository must include `README.md` file, source code for the stopwatch, testbench code, screenshot of the correct simulation, and source code or schematic of top level implementation.
 Submit your solution **no later** than Friday.